Dr Alison Munro

-Alison is a highly experienced social and health researcher with expertise in the areas of injecting drug use, blood borne viruses and alcohol, as well as in the area of research methodology.
-She has vast experience in conducting evaluation and outcome research using various research methods.
-She is a reviewer for the NIHR and for a number journals, and a member of several steering groups and committees for drug related work and research in Scotland.
+Alison is a highly experienced social and health researcher, with a depth of knowledge and expertise in the field of substance misuse - in particular around injecting drug use, blood borne viruses and alcohol use research.
+She brings substantial experience in conducting evaluation and outcome research using various research methods.
+She is a reviewer for the NIHR and for a number journals, and is a member of several steering groups and committees for drug related work and research in Scotland.

 Alison’s recent research has included as a co-investigator on an NIHR funded study that examined the feasibility of delivering a tailored intervention to reduce the harms associated with injecting to people who inject drugs (PWID).
 Until recently, she also managed the Needle Exchange Surveillance Initiative, a large scale biennial survey that monitors the prevalence and incidence of blood borne viruses among PWID across Scotland.
 In the past, Alison managed a large scale survey of all prisoners in Scotland to examine the incidence and prevalence of hepatitis C amongst that population.
 She has also conducted research on a large-scale peer intervention for the prevention of cannabis smoking in school aged students, and evaluations of training programmes for nursing staff who provide care to people with alcohol, drugs and mental health problems.